nservant/HiC-Pro/doc/UTILS.md

 This file can then be used by HiC-Pro (GENOME_FRAGMENT) for the data processing.
 Note that the cutting site of the restriction enzyme has to be specified using the '^' character.
 The restriction enzymes HindIII, DpnII, BglII and MboI are encoded within the script and are therefore recognized if specified to the program.
-Finally, note that multiple restriction enzymes can also be provided.
+Finally, note that multiple restriction enzymes can also be provided (comma separated).

 ```
    ## Digest the mm9 genome by HindIII